ZKeLin/Miscellaneous/前端/Documents/Promise.md

 class Promise {

   constructor(resolver) {
-    this._result = this._state = undefined;
+    this._result = undefined;
+    this._state = State.PENDING;
     this._subscribers = [];

     typeof resolver !== 'function' && throw new TypeError('You must pass a resolver function as the first argument to the promise constructor');
     this instanceof Promise ?
     initializePromise(this, resolver) :
-    throw new TypeError('Failed to construct 'Promise': Please use the 'new' operator, this object constructor cannot be called as a function.')
+    throw new TypeError(`Failed to construct 'Promise': Please use the 'new' operator, this object constructor cannot be called as a function.`)
   }